Questions are powerful!

 ONE Master of Questions, Jesus

 Imitate our Model, Jesus.
 He asked lots of questions.
-Someone counted 307 questions in the Gospels.
-Ask questions the other person will enjoy answering.
+Someone counted more than 300 questions Jesus asked in the Gospels.
+Ask questions that challenge the other think for themselves.
 And listen to the full response from others to your question, even if you know where the person is going.
 The art of good questioning lies in genuinely wanting both the information discovered in their answer and the increased connection with the person answering.

 Jesus learned and then later taught through the rabbinic and Hebraic style of learning, through asking and answering questions.
 When He was at the temple at twelve years of age, it was questions and answers that awed the leaders.